Are you able to charge your Powerwall from the Grid?

 - Warranty: 10 years

-- Continuous power without sun: 5.8kW
+- Continuous power, without sun: 5.8kW

-- Peak power without sun 10 kW
+- Peak power in the absence of sun 10kW

 - Continuous power, with full sun: 7.6 kW

-- Peak power in full sun: 22kW
+- Maximum power during full sun 22kW

-- Dimensions: 62.8 in. x 29.7in. x 6.3in
+- Dimensions: 62.8 in.
+Dimensions: 62.8 in.
+29.7in. x 6.3in

 - Weight: 343.9 pounds

-- Temperature range: -4degF- 122degF
+- Temperature range: -4degF- the temperature range of 122degF

 - Warranty: 10 years